fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
 I'm a software enthusiast.
 Creating and learning things for fun.
-Currently working at Accenture Indonesia.
+I currently work at Accenture Indonesia.

 ## Connect with Me